openzfs/openzfs-docs/docs/Basic Concepts/dRAID Howto.rst

 =====

 .. note::
-   This page a describes functionality which has been merged to the master branch but is not in the OpenZFS 2.0 release.
-In order to use dRAID you'll need to checkout the latest source and build `custom packages`_ to install.
+   This page describes functionality which has been added for the OpenZFS 2.1.0 release, it is not in the OpenZFS 2.0.0 release.

 Introduction
 ~~~~~~~~~~~~